SilverVRCode/SilverVRCode/websiteREADME.md

 This website is mostly a summary of what I do.
 I also use it to test my web development skills once in a while.

-Have any suggestions (cleaning up code lol) then please don't hesitate to mention this to me.
+If you have any suggestions (cleaning up code lol), please don't hesitate to mention them to me.
 Means a lot.